dgkertsos/car-sales/README.md

 Go to Deploy, Jobs and click on the +Create Job button.
 Select Deploy Job.

 In the Job name field type a name.
-In the Environment field select Production and finally click the Save button.
+In the Environment field select Production.
+In the More Commands section click Generate docs on run.
+Finally click the Save button.

+Go to Settings (Small gear icon), Account settings, projects and click on your project.
+In the window that opens on the right side click on the Edit button.
+Then go to the Artifact section and in the Documentation field select the job you created in the previous step.
+Click on the Save button.

+Go to Develop, Cloud IDE.
+Edit the schema.yml file which is located in models/staging folder and after the database: word type the name of your BigQuery database.

+Click Save.

+Go to Deploy, Jobs and click on the job you have created.

-To run the new created job click the Run now button.
+To run the job click the Run now button.

 We can see the job result by clicking on the job name.